SniffRx/SniffRx/README.md

   <b>Note:</b> <i>Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.</i>
 </details><br>
 🔭 I’m currently working on cv sites and react test sites.<br>
-🌱 I’m currently learning React and JS.<!-- 👯 I’m looking to collaborate on ..--><br>
+🌱 I’m currently learning Symfony.<!-- 👯 I’m looking to collaborate on ..--><br>
-🤔 I’m looking for help with React and JS.<br>
+🤔 I’m looking for help with find job.<br>
 💬 Ask me about games.<br>
 📫 How to reach me: write me in social or email.
 <br><br>